NaseerYafai/Coding-Challenges/readme.md

 To test your solution, run the following command in your terminal or command prompt:

 ```
+npm run test -- --testPathPattern AdditionFunction or
-npm run test -- --testPathPattern AdditionFunction (or the folder you have worked on)
+npm run test -- --testPathPattern olderthanme (which ever one you worked on)

 ```